 Swiss buttercream is a mixture of Swiss meringue and butter.
-You can add flavors or extra ingredients to it but they are the main component.
+You can add flavors or extra ingredients to it, but they are the main component.

 📌 How to store Swiss buttercream

 You can store it in a fridge for up to 5 days or 3 months in a freezer.

 Can I leave this Swiss buttercream at room temperature?

-This one was chilled in a fridge.
-It takes a few hours on average to make it soft again.
+On average, it takes a few hours to make it soft again.
 But that can fluctuate depending on the room temperature and the amount of buttercream.

 It usually takes 5 - 7 hours to soften at room temperature.

 📌 My golden ratio for Swiss buttercream

 Lastly, I'd like to share my formula to make the stable, fluffy, and not-too-sweet Swiss buttercream.

 Egg white : Sugar : Butter = 1 : 1.5 : 3